Data Centers in Liechtenstein

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: The key financial benefit is a specific VAT exemption for data center services.
-This policy directly lowers the total cost of ownership for colocation customers.
+Tax Advantage For Data Centers: The business climate is favorable, featuring a simplified tax system and specific VAT exemptions for data center services.
+This reduces the total cost of infrastructure ownership and improves long-term capital efficiency for colocation tenants as of September 2025.

 Natural Disaster Risk